-While the fast growth of the travel industry is sometimes blamed for having negative impacts on local communities, environment and other spheres, there are several potential benefits to the changes in luxury travel trends.
+While the fast growth of the travel industry is sometimes blamed for having negative impacts on local communities, the environment and other spheres, there are several potential benefits to the changes in luxury travel trends.

-Travel industry, in general, can have a positive impact on local communities by educating and raining public awareness on the local environment, and the importance of protecting it.
+The travel industry, in general, can have a positive impact on local communities by educating and raising public awareness on the local environment, and the importance of protecting it.
 This is a case with the Great Barrier Reef, for example.

 Apart from the previously mentioned positive impacts, the currently built hospitality industry buildings are being redesigned to fit the needs of both residents and international visitors, including building better transport, sanitary and other infrastructure.

 How the Needs Translate into Sustainable Impact

-For hospitality impacts are usually divided into aesthetic, cultural social, ecological and political effects, we are taking this approach to explore the benefits of changing luxury travel sector.
+For hospitality impacts are usually divided into aesthetic, cultural social, ecological, and political effects, we are taking this approach to explore the benefits of changing the luxury travel sector.

 Aesthetic values are often underrated, as those can almost never be evaluated in quantitative terms.
 Although impossible to evaluate, threats of loss of aesthetics are important to locals, as it results in economic losses due to a decline of the overall value drop of the destination.

 Therefore, the damage of aesthetics, such as incompatible hotel styles from different decades with distinct architectural aesthetics is lessened by current travelers’ preferences for authentic travel experiences, more and more preferring home-sharing accommodations and less modern accommodation housing.

 These preferences, in return, allow preserving the traditional housing and buildings, and not to ruin the historical areas with new buildings.
 Due to traveler demands, local governments tend to limit attendance of natural sights in high season.